Anonymous6281/composer-assistant-anonymous/README.md

 transformers

-**How to pretrain or finetune a Composer's Assistant model**
+**How to train a Composer's Assistant model from scratch**

-See "instructions for pretraining.txt" and "instructions for finetuning.txt"
+Follow the instructions in "instructions for pretraining.txt" and then "instructions for finetuning.txt"

 **Test set**